oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.

 ## SMS Confirmation Code
 A user may be required to provide an SMS confirmation code as part of an authentication ceremony to prove they control a mobile phone number.
-The user provides a phone number and is then requried to enter a SMS confirmation code sent to the phone.
+The user provides a phone number and is then required to enter an SMS confirmation code sent to the phone.
 If the correct confirmation code is returned to the Authorization Server, it issues Access and Refresh Tokens.

 * The Client collects a mobile phone number from the user.
 * The Client sends the phone number in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).